 Admission to summer school is by application, and enrollment is on a first-come, first-served basis.
 Placement in classes with multiple sections is assigned on a random basis.

-All courses will be held at La Cañada High School, 4463 Oak Grove Avenue, La Cañada, California, 91011.
+All 2024 Summer School will be held in person on the campus of La Canada High School, 4463 Oak Grove, La Canada, CA 91011.

-If you are interested in teaching summer school, applications will be available online in January 2019.
+If you are interested in teaching summer school, applications are available here.